polinau25/WorldHealthStatistics/README.md

 For Europe, 77.9 compared to 79.32.
 There might be some discrepancies though as to which country is mapped to what region.

-Next we used window functions to show country rankings for a subset of healthcare quality indicators:
+Next, window functions were used to show country rankings for a subset of healthcare quality indicators:
 ```sql
 SELECT hs.IND_NAME, hs.DIM_GEO_NAME, RANK() OVER(PARTITION BY hs.IND_NAME ORDER BY hs.VALUE_NUMERIC DESC) as country_ranking
 FROM who.health_statistics as hs